nioev/nioev-mqtt/README.md

  - Built-in JS scripting engine based on QuickJS
  - WebUI for viewing statistics and configuring scripts
  - REST API & WS API for simple publishing & subscribing
+ - Written in C++

 ## Performance

 nioev-mqtt is heavily focused on performance.
 To my knowledge and limited, primitive testing, it's the fastest mqtt broker out there.
 It is written in C++ and heavily multithreaded, as opposed to [mosquitto](https://mosquitto.org/), which only uses a single thread.
-In all my tests, nioev-mqtt can handle about 2x-5x more packets per second if you've got at least 4 cores available.
-Other proprietary MQTT brokers like [VerneMQ](https://vernemq.com/) or [HiveMQ](https://www.hivemq.com/) are even slower than [mosquitto](https://mosquitto.org/) in my tests.
+In all my tests, nioev-mqtt can handle up to 2 times more packets per second if you've got at least 4 cores available.
+In some very synthetic benchmarks it was even 5 times faster.
+Other proprietary MQTT brokers like [VerneMQ](https://vernemq.com/) or [HiveMQ](https://www.hivemq.com/) are even slower than [mosquitto](https://mosquitto.org/) in most cirumstances.

+Of course this is hard to notice, as under most circumstances, network is the bottleneck, not the CPU.
+This is mostly only useful under very complex loads with many subscribers or when you've got some very low-power hardware like Raspberry Pis.

 TODO add some nice benchmark graphs.